Assisted Living

 The HOPE Waiver in South Dakota can help eligible seniors pay for assisted living.[54]
 Through the Medicaid waiver, residents may receive assistance with services such as personal care, chores, meal preparation, and 24-hour supervision.

-Eligibility requirements: To be eligible for the HOPE Waiver, residents of South Dakota must be age 65+ or an adult with a disability and meet a nursing home level of care.
-An individual’s monthly income cannot exceed 300% of SSI, which was $2,523 per month for an individual in 2022.
-Their asset limit is $2,000.
+Eligibility requirements: To be eligible for the HOPE Waiver, residents of South Dakota must be age 65 and older or younger than 65 with a disability and require a nursing home level of care.
+An individual’s monthly income cannot exceed 300% of SSI, or $2,901 for an individual in 2025.
+Their asset value limit is $2,000.

 Tennessee